-Mary Tudor, Mary I, or Bloody Mary as she was known to 17th Century Protestants,* was the eldest child of Henry VIII.
-The only surviving child of his first marriage to Katherine of Aragon
+Mary Tudor, Mary I, or Bloody Mary, was the eldest child of Henry VIII and the only living child of his first wife Katherine of Aragon.

 The story of her life is one of the most fascinating in English history.
 From her pampered childhood, her isolated and fearful teenage years to her unhappy adulthood as Queen of England; her life was a product of her circumstances and beliefs.